yesika1/WorkSample/README.md

 ## Analytics Data challenge project

-The following work sample contains my solution for a data analysis challenge formulated in January 2018.
+The following work sample contains my solution for a data analysis challenge.

 * The data set for this challenge is simulated and so there is not a data dictionary (the project is more of a numerical / coding exercise).